 - Vermont Department of Education, 120 State Street - Montpelier, VT 05620-2501.
 Phone: (802) 828-3135.
 Web: www.education.vermont.gov

 - Vermont Human Rights Commission, 14-16 Baldwin Street, Montpelier, VT 05633-6301.
 Phone: (800) 416-2010, x25; Fax: (802) 828-2481; (877) 294-9200 (TTY).
 Web: hrc.vermont.gov

 - Vermont Attorney General's Office, 109 State Street, Montpelier, VT 05609-1001.
 Phone: (802) 828-3171; (802) 828-3665 (TTY).
 Web: http://www.atg.state.vt.us

 A statement from the Vermont Department of Education about resolution of complaints regarding postsecondary education-related matters is available at: http://education.vermont.gov/new/pdfdoc/pgm_postsecondary/EDU-Complaint_Resolution_Statement_for_Postsecondary_Education_Matters.pdf

 Students outside Vermont

-Students residing outside of Vermont who are taking online or hybrid courses from Marlboro College Gradaute School may also choose to contact their own state if they wish to file a complaint.
+Students residing outside of Vermont who are taking online or hybrid courses from the Marlboro College Gradaute and Professional Studies Program may also choose to contact their own state if they wish to file a complaint.
 Here is a list of relevant state agencies.
 [PDF]

-Marlboro College Graduate School complies with Vermont State statues annotated Title 16, Statue 176, Section 1(c)(1)(C)which states, “Credits earned at the student’s (current) school are transferable only at the discretion of the receiving school.”
+The Marlboro College Graduate and Professional Studies Program complies with Vermont State statues annotated Title 16, Statue 176, Section 1(c)(1)(C)which states, “Credits earned at the student’s (current) school are transferable only at the discretion of the receiving school.”